Staying Safe Around Dogs

-As more people bring dogs into their homes, we encounter more dogs, which makes it even more important to know how to stay safe around them.
+As more people bring dogs into their households, we tend to encounter more dogs in everyday life, which makes it even more important to know how to stay safe around them.

-Julie, my Animal Communication client and life-long dog lover, recently emailed me.
+Julie, my Animal Communication client and life-long dog lover, recently emailed me to thank me for my advice for staying safe around her relatives’ dogs.

 “I took your advice and have been very careful around my husband’s relatives’ dogs, who tend to be unruly and out of control when people arrive.
 I won’t enter my in-laws’ house unless their Labradoodle, Jagger, is on a leash or behind a fence because my poor little nephew went inside, and the dog jumped on him, slamming his head against the wall.